Vik-Maharaj/team-profile-generator/README.md

 ## Testing

-This program was build using class syntax and constructor functions.
+This program was built using class syntax and constructor functions.
 The function for each employee type was tested before building out the rest of the program.
 These tests are run with the Jest node package dependency (which is installed with the ```npm install``` command).
  To run the tests, enter the ```run npm test``` command.

  ![Vik's Team Profile Generator Testing Example Video](src/team-profile-generator-testing-example.gif)